-Key Action: Increase studer nt knowledge of transfer pathways.
+Key Action: Increase stude ent knowledge of transfer pathways.
 Strategies & Initiatives Update Transfer Planning Guide (TPG).
 Increase number of students that use the Transfer Admission Planner (TAP) for early transfer planning.
-Increase student awareness of transfer resources Steps & Tasks Update current TPG with guaranteed admission programs and online degree information.
+Increase student awareness of transfer resources Steps & Tasks Increase student awareness of transfer resources Update current TPG with guaranteed admission programs and online degree information.
 Create video to supplement TPG.
 Post PDF guide and videos on MyGWC and on GWC website.
-Promote TAP resources and degree works workshops- (new item in completion metric) to all students.
+Promote TAP resources and degree works workshops (new item in completion metric) to all students.
 Incorporate transfer planning session into GWC student orientations including but not limited to Fall-Kick off, etc. Promote new resources to all students through online and physical collaterals (e.g., pamphlets).
 Incorporate new resources to academic and transfer workshops in multiple modalities (in-person, synchronous online, and asynchronous online).
 Collaborate with CIL to provide student workshops in various modalities including HyFlex.
 Provide information on the transfer application process and fee waiver to encourage applications.
-Include and promote workshops on GWC events calendar.
-Collaborate with CIL and Classified Leadership Academy to engage staff with Transfer Center Resources and pathways available to students.
-Responsible Lead Transfer Center Coordinator (Michael Tran), Transfer Center staff Contributing Groups Counseling Marketing/Promotions Transfer Center Learning Resource Center Center for Innovation and Learning Campus Life Outreach Timeline Fall 2023/Spring 2024 Resources Needed Staff timePrinting Costs
+Establish a faculty/staff university alumni group that can serve as a resource for students when they want to learn more about specific universities.
+This may also include faculty that work at GWC as well as a 4-year institution.
+Include and promote workshops on GWC events calendar and partner with the currently learning communities on campus.
+Collaborate with CIL and Classified Leadership Academy to engage staff with Transfer Center Resources and pathways available to Posponsible Load students.
+Responsible Lead Contributing Groups Transfer Center Coordinator, Transfer Center staff Counseling Contributing Groups Marketing/Promotions/Outreach

+Key Action: Increase student knowledge of transfer pathways.

+Transfer Center

+Learning Resource Center

+Center for Innovation and Learning

+Campus Life

+Timeline Fall 2023/Spring 2024

+Resources Needed Staff time

+Printing Costs

 Key Action: Increase the r number of students that apply for transfer.

 Strategies & Initiatives Create and offer a Transfer Application Scholarship for current GWC students.
-Develop summer transfer experience for GWC students so they gain the 4-year experience and receive university guidance on their upcoming transfer applications.
+Develop summer transfer experience for GWC students so they gain the 4-year experience and receive university guidance on their

+Chang & Teaks upcoming transfer applications.

 Steps & Tasks Identify potential for reimbursement process to student for application costs for those who do not earn an application fee waiver.

-Solicit donations from campus community to support scholarships for students.
-Collaboration between transfer center and foundations to develop scholarship process and acquire funding for transfer applications and summer transfer experience.
-Advertise and increase the number of transfer applications for those without an application fee waiver.
-Expand partnerships with local 4-year institutions to create a Responsible Lead summer transfer partnership. • Foundation Dean of Counseling Contributing Groups Transfer Center Foundation Research Dean of Counseling Marketing/Promotions Timeline Resources Needed Spring 2024 • Staff time Nesources Needed Start time Funding for scholarship Funding for summer transfer experience
+• Solicit donations from campus community to support scholarships for students.

+• Collaboration between transfer center and foundations to develop scholarship process and acquire funding for transfer applications and summer transfer experience.

+• Advertise and increase the number of transfer applications for those without an application fee waiver.

+• Expand partnerships with local 4-year institutions to create a summer transfer partnership.

+Responsible Lead Foundation

+Dean of Counseling

+Contributing Groups Transfer Center

+Foundation

+• Research

+Dean of Counseling

+Marketing/Promotions

+Timeline Spring 2024

+Resources Needed Staff time

+Funding for scholarship

+Funding for summer transfer experience

-Key Action: Partner with Pathways.
-Dual Enrollment to increase participation in Guaranteed Transfer Admission
+Key Action: Partner with I Pathways. ual Enrollment to increase participation in Guaranteed Transfer Admission

 Strategies & Initiatives Increase early Transfer Outcomes for Dual Enrollment students

 Steps & Tasks Advertise transfer options for all DE students with specific need for

 enrollment at GWC after HS Graduation

 Parent Orientation to detail options and benefits for transferring

 into a four-year institution (vs. Freshman admits).

 Sign early "Admission to GWC" contracts

 Responsible Lead Dean of Research and Dual Enrollment

 Contributing Groups Transfer Center

 Counseling

 Outreach

 Dual Enrollment and High Schools

 Vice President of Instruction

 Timeline Fall 2023/Ongoing

 Resources Needed Staff time

 Promotional Material